Warning: Do not apply for the JCPenney credit card without seeing this review! Here's why the application might be a mistake in 2014 and beyond.

 To add insult to injury, if you study the fine print on their application you will see that points expire fast:

 By the way in case you're wondering, when it comes to the number of points you earn per dollar, there is no difference between the JCPenney gold status and platinum status.
 As you see above, more $10 certificates are earned but each certificate costs the same number of points (250) regardless of whether the level is regular, gold, or platinum.
 Having earned points expire is really just greed on the part of JCPenney and the issuing bank.
 They've already earned money from selling you their marked up goods and probably charged you interest to boot.
 Then they take back their points after a year?
 That's just not right.

 Can JCP - as a company - be depended upon?

 If you follow the stock market, you're probably well aware of how much difficulty the company has been going thru lately.
 They're losing over a billion dollars per year.
-Many pundits speculate that if this continues, it's only a matter of time before they will have to file for bankruptcy protection.
+Many pundits speculate that if this continues they will either be taken over or go bankrupt.